 In 1989, the college received a generous gift by the Tsang family of Hong Kong of 1,000 volumes in Chinese, featuring encyclopedias, dictionaries, classical works, and dynastic histories.
 This gift, which forms the nucleus and bulk of the East Asian Collection, has been followed by additional gifts and purchases, including works in Korean and Japanese.

 Government Documents (Burling Library)

 United States Federal Government Documents

 The Grinnell College Libraries have been a selective depository for United States federal government documents since 1874.
 Our mission, as part of the Federal Depository Library Program, is to provide access to federal government information for the faculty, staff, and students of Grinnell College and for the residents of Iowa's first Congressional district.
 Our 36% selection rate provides for most of the government document needs of our patrons.
 In addition to the core collection prescribed by the federal government, areas of focus for collection development include agriculture, economics, education, energy, the environment, international relations, labor, and social issues.
 Our regional depository, located at University of Iowa in Iowa City, offers a full collection of federal documents.
-Most new federal government documents are now made available via the Internet, and links to new online federal documents are added to the library catalog monthly.
-For assistance, see our Subject guide for locating U.S. Government documents
+Most new federal government documents are now made available via the Internet, and links to new online federal documents are added to the library catalog frequently.

 State of Iowa Documents

 The Grinnell College Libraries are a depository for documents issued by the State of Iowa.
 Most documents issued by the State of Iowa are available online at Iowa Publications Online (IPO).
 All State of Iowa paper and microfiche documents that we receive can be identified by searching the library catalog.